 Noncredit Courses: Courses that are for students wanting to learn a new skill for career training, upgrade or recertify existing skills, gain general knowledge, or develop personal interests.
 Upon completion, students receive a Victoria College Certificate of Completion.
 Students are not required to apply for admission to the College or take entrance exams for noncredit courses.
 No college credit is granted for these courses.

-ORD (Official Reporting Date): The 12th class day of a 16-week term, the 6th class day of an 8-week term, and the 4th class day of a 5-week term.
-Classes of varying lengths are pro-rated accordingly.
+ORD (Official Reporting Date): The twelfth class day of a 16-week term, the sixth class day of an 8-week term, and the fourth class day of a 5-week term.
+Classes of varying lengths are prorated accordingly (See page 49).